zachzwei/z4chzwei.github.io/lava/lava-provider-tls.md

 ```

 Once we've created these files we can move onto starting the processes!

+* Note:

+The urls for `grpc` and `rest` are [provided by Lava](https://docs.lavanet.xyz/public-rpc).
+If you are running your own Lava node then you can find the following information on the `config.toml` and `app.toml` files located at `./lava/config` folder.

 <br />

 ### 🏁 Start the Provider Process(es)